ProjectDrawdown/solutions/integrations/_README.md

 It is very tempting to just implement the python to match the structure of the Excel.
 The problem is, Excel is hard to edit, so the structure and order of things in the workbook is not necessarily a good indication of anything.
 Plus the Excel may have lots of calculations in it that are part of the researchers' work, but not required for the integration.
 I found it essential to follow the _instructions_ for the integration, which placed more emphasis on the inputs and outputs, which (eventually) allowed me to understand what the model was accomplishing.
 Once I had done that, I was able to create the structure of the code that I needed only vaguely looking at the workbook, then refer back to the workbook for the details.

 Also be on the lookout for elaborate sections of the workbook that calculate some result, and the result is used in the integration.
-Just put the result in a csv file;&emdash;we can worry about whether we need to reproduce the calculations some other time.
+Just put the result in a csv file--we can worry about whether we need to reproduce the calculations some other time.

 Integration_base.py provides a audit log feature, which will make copies of whatever intermediate results you tell it to.
 This is very, very helpful for debugging.